 How Travasi and Rincalzi of the Traditional Balsamic Vinegar takes place?
 Every year in the vinegar cellars comes the moment of “Travasi” (pouring) and “Rincalzi” (addition) of the vinegar,in the period that follows the harvest and cooking of the must.

 But how and when Travasi and Rincalzi of the Traditional Balsamic Vinegar takes place?

 Traditional Balsamic Vinegar of Modena is obtained from the must of the Trebbiano and Lambruscho grapes, which grows and are harvested exclusively in the territories of Modena.
-In February or early March, the must is cooked slowly at a constant temperature.
+In early October, the must is cooked slowly at a constant temperature.
 When the cooked must is reduced to about half of its initial volume, it is racked and sealed in glass jug to cool down.
 After a month, the cooked must is racked and sealed in another glass jug.
 This process is repeated in total for 5 / 7 times until a brown film is formed at the bottom of the jug.
 When the film is formed, it is time to pour the young vinegar into a series of wooden barrels to let the aging process go on.